oduameh/node-course/docs/Instructions/getting-started.md

 We are not going to use a best practice for SSH today as we are relaxing security for ease of use for this lab exercise.
 In a production environment you will need to harden your SSH server connection methods.

-Here's a short list of ways to harden SSH:
+Here is a short list of ways to harden SSH:
 - Change default SSH port from 22 to a much higher number.
-22 is commonly scanned and attacked via brute-force attacks and scanners typically start and ascend when looking for opened ports.
+Port 22 is commonly scanned and attacked via brute-force attacks, and scanners typically start and ascend when looking for opened ports.
 - Disable password authentication and use generated SSH keys only.
 - Configure firewall to only allow SSH connections from specific IPs that you own.
 - Install `fail2ban` or similar to limit authentication attempts to your server.
 - Configure a tunnel between devices using something like `wireguard` or `openvpn` between client and server.